sjdv1982/seamless/sphinx/source/beginner.md

 The most important guidelines for beginners are: "learn the basics", "keep it simple", and "one thing after another".
 The guide consists of one section for each guideline, followed by general guidelines and troubleshooting.

 ***Disclaimer**: this guide is by definition a rather patronizing document.
-Feel free to ignore every guideline that doesn't apply to you.
+If you are an experienced developer, you can skim or skip it altogether: the [next section](http://sjdv1982.github.io/seamless/sphinx/html/explained.html) will be more useful to you.
+In any case, feel free to ignore every guideline that doesn't apply to you.
 If you believe that the guide contains bad advice (i.e. guidelines that shouldn't apply to **anyone**), you are very welcome to propose improvements*.

 ## Learning the basics